GeorgeCiachir/email-client-concept/README.md

+### Infrastructure requirements
+- Maven project that builds the project and run the unit tests to prove the code is correct.
+- Do not use third-party libraries, just the libraries available in the standard JDK 8.

+### Implementation requirements
 Write an email client for sending emails with different characteristics, with a basic public contract like the one below:

 ```